 If you suddenly freak out about the activity, you might not remember the word that’s very unusual.

-The safety word is usually for the submissive partner, but even the Dominant might want to slow things down a bit sometime.
+The safety word is usually for the submissive partner, but even the Dominant might want to slow things down a bit sometimes.

 How Do You Identify In BDSM?